tcharrua-odds/os-fastapi-middleware/docs/publishing.md

 8) Optional: GitHub Actions Trusted Publishing (no API tokens)
 - PyPI supports OIDC-based Trusted Publishing to avoid storing secrets.
 High-level steps:
-  1. Create a new PyPI project named fastapi-security-middleware and enable "Trusted Publishers"; add your GitHub repo as a publisher (Actions)
+  1. Create a new PyPI project named os-fastapi-middleware and enable "Trusted Publishers"; add your GitHub repo as a publisher (Actions)
   2. Add a workflow file like .github/workflows/release.yml that builds on tag and uses pypa/gh-action-pypi-publish

 Example workflow: